 Refusal to work or attend work

-Fit employees would only be entitled not to come to work if:
+Fit employees would only be entitled to not come to work if:

-- attendance may actually present a danger to their health and safety, i.e. if the employer is unable to adequately protect them against the COVID-19; or
+- attendance may actually present a danger to their health and safety, i.e. if the employer is unable to adequately protect them against the COVID-19;

 What are employers’ obligations where offices are partially or fully closed?